collective/sc.recipe.staticresources/README.rst

     name = my.package.name
     short_name = mypackagename

-    # Relative path to webpack folder
-    # If this option is not present, the default value is ${buildout:directory}/webpack
-    directory = src/my.package.name/webpack

-    # Destination path relative to webpack directory
-    # If this option is not present, the default value is ${buildout:directory}/webpack/dist
-    destination = ../src/my/package/name/static

-    # Custom webpack bobtemplate path
-    # If this option is not present, the default value is the bobtemplate that exists into this package
-    bobtemplate = bobtemplate

 After updating the configuration you need to run ''bin/buildout'', which will take care of updating your system.

 The recipe is responsible to: